Political Alignment in Large Language Models: A Multidimensional Audit of Psychometric Identity and Behavioral Bias: Prompt Templates and Standardization Protocol

-\paragraph{Bias Scoring Schema} Models were instructed to map perceived political bias onto a continuous scale from $-3.0$ (Far Left) to $+3.0$ (Far Right), with decimal precision encouraged.
+The scoring scale ranges from $-3.0$ (Far Left) to $+3.0$ (Far Right), with intermediate values allowed to represent graded judgments.

-This numeric-only constraint prevents justification leakage and ensures that model outputs reflect direct perceptual judgments rather than rhetorical framing.
+Restricting outputs to numeric values prevents explanatory text from influencing evaluation and allows direct computation of prediction error metrics.

-\subsection{B.3 Prompt Consistency and Reproducibility}
+\subsection{B.4 Prompt Consistency and Reproducibility}

-All prompts were identical across models and inference runs.
-No model-specific instructions, safety bypasses, or role-play directives were used.
-Inference parameters (temperature and nucleus sampling) were fixed and documented in Section~\ref{sec:methodology}.
+All prompts were identical across models within each experimental condition.
+No model-specific role instructions or safety overrides were introduced.
+Inference parameters were fixed across runs and are documented in Section~\ref{sec:methodology}.